pacogomez/pacogomez.github.io/_posts/2015-02-07-quick-and-easy-provisioning-at-vcloud-air.md

 ### Summary

-vCloud Air On Demand users can provision *ready-to-ssh* machines in a just a few simple vca-cli commands.
+vCloud Air On Demand users can provision *ready-to-ssh* machines in just a few simple vca-cli commands.
 The process described in this blog post can also be used to initialize the VMs with other customization scripts and bootstrap an entire custom environment in a few minutes.